UCL-MedPhys-MRI/UCL-MR-EPT-Conductivity-Mapping/README.md

 This MATLAB package is a major re-write of the original UCL QCM algorithm that reconstructs the electrical conductivity map from (unwrapped) MR transmit/transceive phase acquired by various pulse sequences.

 This UCL MR-EPT (v2.3) package supports different phase-based methods that are conceptually consistent with the initial work of: [Karsa A and Shmueli K. 2021.
 ISMRM.
 Abstract 3774].
 This implementation should produce improved conductivity maps with greater consistency across various MRI pulse sequences.
-Compared with the A. Karsa's implementation, it has the following % main new features:
+Compared with the A. Karsa's implementation, it has the following new features:

 - Accelerated reconstruction even without Parallel Computing Toolbox
 - Support 2D EPT/conductivity reconstruction